1-877-929-7245

 • Breakfast

-Day 5 - Discovering the tranquil Austrian Lake District
+Day 5 - Discovering the Austrian Lake District

 The gentle alpine hills, dense forests and emerald waters of the Austrian Lake District are our destinations today.
 Our first visit is to the remarkable Kaiservilla, the stately former summer residence of Habsburg Emperor Franz Josef I with beautifully decorated grounds that we can explore.

-Continuing to St Gilgen, there is time to grab lunch independently in this charming town of ornately decorated chalets and enticing cafés before we take a cruise across Lake Wolfgang.
-After soaking up the serenity of the aquamarine lake, we disembark at St Wolfgang and have time to stroll amongst its cluster of chocolate-box chalets.
+Continuing to St. Gilgen, there is time to grab lunch independently in this town of ornately decorated chalets and enticing cafés before we cruise across Lake Wolfgang.
+After soaking up the serenity of the aquamarine lake, we disembark at St. Wolfgang and have time to stroll amongst its cluster of traditional chalets.

 Includes